deephealthproject/pyeddl/docs/source/installation.rst

   conda install -c dhealth pyeddl-cpu  # cpu-only version conda install -c dhealth pyeddl-gpu  # gpu-enabled version

+Each PyEDDL package installs the corresponding EDDL one as a dependency.
+So there's no need to separately install EDDL when installing via Conda.

-Note that the highest version available from Conda might be less than the latest version on PyPI.
+Note that the highest version available from Conda might be less than the latest version on PyPI for recent releases.

 If you prefer to build and install from source instead, read on.

-To install PyEDDL, you need to install EDDL first.
+To install PyEDDL from source, you need to install EDDL first.
 Installation instructions for EDDL are available as part of the `EDDL docs
 <https://deephealthproject.github.io/eddl/>`_.
 However, here we provide
 instructions on how to install PyEDDL including EDDL.
 You can refer to the EDDL docs if you need more details.